- One of 10 undergraduate programs accredited by the Council on Rehabilitation Education (CORE).

 Registry Status-Council on Accreditation of Counseling and Related Educational Programs (CACREP)

 - In July 2017, the ATU RS program earned Registry status with CACREP.

 - Highest status granted by CACREP at the undergraduate level.

 The creation of conditions that will allow ALL individuals equal access to goods and services, including access to highly trained personnel.

-Rehabilitation Science curriculum also prepares students for graduate study leading
+- Curriculum also prepares students for graduate study in a variety of fields.